Raising Good Conversationalists

 I appreciated my son’s clueing me in and I had a wonderful time getting to know Joe.

 We live in the Washington, D.C., area where folks are adept at creating “talking points.”
 We need to do this with our kids.
+Helping your child become a conversationalist is something you can teach, but you have to make the effort!

 Create a list of good questions

 Sit down with your kids and come up with a list of good questions.
-You can use the categories of schedules and relationships as a framework but also make a written list of simple “Anyone-Anytime” questions.
+You can use the categories of personal, schedules and relationships as a framework but also make a written list of simple “Anyone-Anytime” questions.

 Here are a few to get you started: